3D Reconstruction of Objects in Hands without Real World 3D Supervision: Experiments

 {\bf Occupancy vs SDF}.
-We also observe that the SDF formulation performs better than occupancy when trained with full 3D supervision (AC-OCC \vs AC-SDF).
-This is in contrast to results in our indirect supervision setting where we find the SDF training is unstable and does not give meaningful predictions.
-This could be because regressing continuous SDF values in a weakly supervised manner is harder than binary classification.
-We also find that AC-SDF does not consistently benefit from training on real-world datasets with 3D ground truth due to the small size of such datasets, potentially leading to overfitting on small numbers of objects.
+We see that SDF formulation is better than occupancy when trained with full 3D supervision (AC-OCC \vs AC-SDF).
+In contrast, we find SDF training to be unstable (does not give meaningful predictions) with auxiliary supervision.
+This could be because regressing continuous SDF values with weak supervision is harder than binary classification for occupancy values.